Dropping Convexity for More Efficient and Scalable Online Multiview Learning: Global Convergence by ODE

 \begin{proposition} Using \eqref{free-update}, we get a sequence of $(u_k,v_k),~k=1,2,..., N$.
 They form a discrete-time Markov process. \end{proposition}

-With Proposition \ref{Markov}, we can construct a continuous time process whose value to derive an ordinary differential equation to analyze the algorithmic convergence.
-Specifically, as the fixed step size $\eta \rightarrow 0^+$, two processes $U_\eta(t)=u_{\lfloor \eta^{-1}t\rfloor}, ~V_\eta(t)=v_{\lfloor \eta^{-1}t\rfloor}$ based on the sequence generated by \eqref{free-update} are essentially on the unit sphere, which satisfies the constraint.
+With Proposition \ref{Markov}, we can construct a continuous time process to derive an ordinary differential equation to analyze the algorithmic convergence.
+Specifically, as the fixed step size $\eta \rightarrow 0^+$, two processes $U_\eta(t)=u_{\lfloor \eta^{-1}t\rfloor}, ~V_\eta(t)=v_{\lfloor \eta^{-1}t\rfloor}$ based on the sequence generated by \eqref{free-update}, weakly converge to the solution of the following ODE system in probability (see more details in \cite{ethier2009markov}),